arashdalir/datetimepicker/README.md

 ### `template`
 HTML template for the plugin view - default is `null`

-#### Note3
+> #### Setting Template
-This value **MUST** be set for each instance or else the plugin will show nothing.
+> This value **MUST** be set for each instance or else the plugin will show nothing.
 As the plugin can be installed on any path, the option cannot have a working default value.
-Nevertheless, the value can be globally set using something like
+Nevertheless, the value can be globally set using something like:

 ```javascript
 $.DateTimePicker.defaultOptions.template = $.DateTimePicker.getTemplate('../src/html/datetimepicker.html');